Northwinnds/Mozambican-Genome-Imputation-using-Four-Reference-Panels/README.md

 (ii) Joint PCA — combining imputed samples with the reference panel, which produced the expected population clustering results.

-This repository contains two folders, each with two R scripts corresponding to the above PCA methods.
-A reference list and acknowledgement note are also included.
+This repository contains a main PCA folder with two sub-folders, each containing R scripts for the joint PCA and projection PCA methods respectively.
+A reference folder that has a reference list and acknowledgement note are also included